severndelta/website/content/jobs/operator.md

 draft = false
 +++

-We currently have several vacancies for Production Operators plus a cleaner postion.
+We currently have several vacancies for Production Operators working a two-shift pattern.

 <!--more-->
 <details>